danielegobbetti/ICSImport/README.md

 TODO
 ====

+The following features have been tested and reported working but more feedback is welcome:
+* ICS files containing multiple events (tested with 15 events in the same file.
+Be aware that you need to go back after each event insertion).
+This feature was added in version 1.1

 At the moment the project needs testing.
 A lot of testing!
 Especially this aspects are currently untested:
 * Time Zone
 * Full-day events
-* ICS files containing multiple events
 * ...